 A Smile That Can Brighten the World

 A child’s smile can brighten someone’s whole day.
-Upper Gage Dental Centre is committed to keeping that smile as bright and healthy as possible with our pediatric dentistry service.
+Upper Gage Dental Centre in Hamilton is committed to keeping that smile as bright and healthy as possible with our pediatric dentistry services.

 As a parent, you have an important role in maintaining your child’s dental health, and our team is here to help you actualize the process of protecting and preventing complications with your child’s teeth.
 Prevention starts at home; developing healthy cleaning habits and proper nutrition go a long way when trying to help your child retain a healthy smile.